Student Employment Handbook - Employee Types

 The Social Security Administration requires an international student without a social security number to prove he or she has obtained an on-campus position, and show evidence of that employment, or a Social Security number will not be issued.
 Consequently, departments planning to employ these students MUST TAKE THE FOLLOWING STEPS » Steps for International Student Employees (PDF)

-- On-campus employers may interview and offer employment to international students without a social security number, but MAY NOT allow the student to begin work until they have completed the required employment eligibility forms through Career Services.
+- On-campus employers may interview and offer employment to international students without a social security number, but MAY NOT allow the student to begin work until they have completed the required employment eligibility forms through Career Exploration and Development.

-- Once supervisors have identified an international student for employment, they must complete Section I of the Social Security Employment Verification Form and Student Job Offer Form.
+- Once supervisors have identified an international student for employment, they must complete Section I of the Social Security Employment Verification Form and Offer of Student Employment Form.
+Both forms are located in the Forms Library.
 Students will then take both forms to the Office of Global Education for the completion of next steps.
 We suggest supervisors retain copies of the forms in the student's employment file in their office.

 - The Office of Global Education will complete the Social Security Employment Verification Form.
 Students will then take the completed Social Security Employment Verification form to the Social Security Administration Office in Ravenna (444 Enterprise Parkway, Ravenna, Ohio) to apply for a Social Security number.

 - Students must then call the Payroll Office at 330-672-8640 (located in room 236 Schwartz Center) to schedule an appointment to complete the required tax forms.
 They will need to present their verification of application for a Social Security number in order to complete their Tax Withholding Form.
-Students will then visit the Career Services Center to finalize the employment eligibility process.
+Students will then visit Career Exploration and Development to finalize the employment eligibility process.

 - Once the student receives their Social Security card, THEY ARE REQUIRED to visit the Registrar's Office (108 Schwartz Center) and the Payroll Office (236 Schwartz Center) so that their Kent State record may be updated to include their Social Security number.
 Failure to do so may result in paycheck delays and errors in income reporting